 Now a more communal approach is taken

-Today, software providers just assume they will need to cooperate with a variety of other supply chain solutions to serve the customer’s needs.
-Some make those available through integrations and simply providing the credentials for your other vendor.
+Today, providers assume they will need to cooperate with a variety of other supply chain solutions to serve the customer’s needs.
+Some make those available through simply providing the integration credentials for your other vendor.
 Some provide open and easy-to-use API information and a strong DIY support community.

 Do you go to the hardware store or hire a contractor?
-Whichever approach you prefer, WMS integrations enable you to link supply chain solutions together with substantially less implementation time and expenditures than previous years.
+Whichever approach you prefer, WMS integrations enable you to link supply chain solutions together with substantially less implementation time and expenditures.
+The difference between WMS and monolithic suites’ approaches are day and night.

 Final thoughts

 The monolithic supply chain software suites and platforms of yesterday were not built to manage ecommerce or drive growth in new channels.
-Choose a dedicated WMS that’s built for fast, easy integrations.
+Choose a dedicated WMS that’s built for adaptability and savings.